 Steps to remove a cron job in Linux:

-1. List the current account's crontab and identify the exact job line that should be removed.
+1. List the current account's crontab and identify the exact line to remove.

 $ crontab -l